RocketCommunicationsInc/astro-components-stencil/src/components/rux-tabs/readme.md

 </rux-tab-panels>
 ```

-The `small` property may passed as a simple attribute on the Astro UXDS Tabs container element:
+The `small` property may be passed as a simple attribute on the Astro UXDS Tabs container element:

 ```xml
 <rux-tabs small id="tab-set-id-1">